-There is a huge range of activities that can be enjoyed at Sandbanks Provincial Park.
-Spending time at the beach and swimming are just two of the most popular past times.
+There are many activities that can be enjoyed at Sandbanks Provincial Park.
+Spending time at the beach and swimming are just two of the most popular pastimes.
 Sandcastle-making, kite flying and beach volleyball can offer many hours of enjoyment for the whole family.

 The Outlet River is popular for fishing and boating, especially from a quietly paddled canoe or kayak into East Lake.
-The mouth of the Outlet River is the location of one of two designated dog beaches.
+The mouth of the Outlet River is the location of one of two designated pet areas.
 Here your four-legged friend can go to cool off in Lake Ontario.
-(They must remain on a leash however)

-Bicycling provides a wonderful way to see the park and supports the reduction of carbon emissions by leaving your car parked.
-We suggest striking out on the Woodlands Trail to explore the park’s interior areas and perhaps experience some wildlife.
+Bicycling provides a wonderful way to see the park and supports the reduction of carbon emissions.
+We suggest striking out on the Woodlands Trail, or the newer Lakeview Trail on West Point to explore the park’s interior areas to glimpse some wildlife.

 Hiking our trails or quietly sauntering through the park makes for great exploring.
-Sandbanks has three trails and miles of beaches to explore.
+Sandbanks has four trails and miles of beaches to explore.